 I'm not going to say, oh, gee, I want this or I want that.

-I'll be signing it because I have a lot of confidence in the people in this room that you're gonna come up with something really good.
+I'll be signing it because I have a lot of confidence in the people in this room that you're going to come out with something really good.

-Uh Senator, would you like to say something?
+Senator, would you like to say something, Diane?

 This was one of the most fascinating.

-Now, don't don't don't take me the wrong way here.
+Now, don't take me the wrong way here.

-Uh there's things said in this meeting that you know literally you know are making me angry about what is being presented and what they're talking about here.
+There's things said in this meeting that literally are making me angry about what is being presented and what they're talking about here.

-And actually I think the the person that came out looking the best on the Republican side was the House Majority Leader, Kevin McCarthy, who went on and on about you we need security, we need border security, which means it's part of leadership.
+And actually, I think the person that came out looking the best on the Republican side was the House majority leader, Kevin McCarthy, who went on and on about we need security, we need border security, which means it's part of leadership.

-It kind of took me a little bit by surprise, wasn't expecting that.
+It kind of took me a little bit by surprise.

-Um, and but the this this is my problem with all of this is that at the end of the day, what bothers me is any time you make a deal with Democrats, and by the way, the president was talking to Chuck Grassley, not Chuck Schumer.
+But this is my problem with all of this, is that at the end of the day, what bothers me is anytime you make a deal with Democrats, and by the way, the president was talking to Chuck Grassley, not Chuck Schumer.

 Schumer wasn't in the room for this particular meeting.